sdss/explorer/docs/developer/datafiles.md

 !!! warning
     `mappings.parquet` is not generated via the datafile generation described below.
 It must be generated manually (trival via `pandas`) from any updated `bitmappings.csv` file in [`sdss/semaphore`](https://github.com/sdss/semaphore).

+### Column glossary (dminfo)
+The column glossary uses a custom `JSON` file built from the [`sdss/datamodel`](https://github.com/sdss/datamodel) package data specification files.
+It holds descriptors for each of the columns across all summary files.

+The filename is formatted as `[release (lowercase)]_dminfo.json`, and stored in the root directory of the datapath.

 # Generating new data files

 Generation of new datafiles requires the use of a computer with lots of memory due to the size of the merge operation, which requires that the entire dataset fits into memory.